Jayich-Lab/tray-launcher/README.md

 To start the *tray launcher*, first make sure you are in the Python environment variable where *tray-launcher* is installed.
 Then, running `tray-launcher` will show a small icon in the taskbar.

 Before you run any scripts from the tray launcher, you need to load them.
 This can be done by clicking the option **Load New Script(s)** in the contextmenu.
-Alternatively, you could also paste your scripts under `%USERPROFILE%\tray_launcher\available_scripts`.
+Alternatively, you could also paste your scripts under `%USERPROFILE%\.tray_launcher\scripts`.
 Only *.bat* files are accepted.

 To run a script, select it in the **Start a Script** submenu from the contextmenu, or click "View All" to see all loaded scripts in a file dialogue.

-Loggings of the *tray launcher* and the scripts you run will be saved under `%USERPROFILE%\tray_launcher\logs`.
+Loggings of the *tray launcher* and the scripts you run will be saved under `%USERPROFILE%\.tray_launcher\logs`.

 The *tray launcher* will list all scripts you started and are currently running.
 Move the cursor over to view more actions.